dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

 > *NOTE:* Tolerations/selectors work the same way for node pods.

-For configuring Controller HA on the Container Storage Module Operator, please refer to the [Container Storage Module Operator documentation](../../../getting-started/installation/operator/#custom-resource-definitions).
+For configuring Controller HA on the Container Storage Modules Operator, please refer to the [Container Storage Modules Operator documentation](../../../getting-started/installation/operator/#custom-resource-definitions).

 ## SDC Deployment